Hello. I am Tanmoy, a therapy-going, pill-popping mental-health storyteller based in New Delhi, India.

 In April 2022, I was invited to speak about the creator economy in Asia at the International Journalism Festival in Perugia, Italy.

-And starting October 2022, I will be a fellow at the Reuters Institute for the Study of Journalism at the University of Oxford.
-My research project will focus on independent mental health journalism rooted in the global south.
+From October 2022 to April 2023, I was a fellow at the Reuters Institute for the Study of Journalism at the University of Oxford.
+My research project focused on identifying all the ways in which mental health journalism is broken, and what newsrooms can do to fix it.

 Why subscribe to Sanity by Tanmoy